-Donation Terminals with Attract Displays
+Branded Donation Terminals with Attraction Displays

-The contactless revolution has opened up a whole new way of donating, meaning it can sometimes be 24 hours a day.
-It has the advantage of being a standalone terminal without the need for staffing and can even be located behind glass making it secure and vandal resistant.
+Contactless payment gives donation terminals the advantage of being a standalone terminal without the need for staffing, and can even be located behind glass making it not only a secure asset but also vandal resistant.

 - Addenbrookes wall mounted advertising display with attractor slides